Did you know that there have been many famous songs written about Pennsylvania? There have been.

 Walking in a winter wonderland”

 “Winter Wonderland” is one of the most popular Christmas songs and was most famously recorded by Johnny Mathis.
 Interestingly, the song was written by Honesdale, PA native Dick Smith.
-Smith is reported to have written the song after seeing the snow-covered Central Park in Honesdale.
+Smith is reported to have written the song while thinking back about his childhood in Honesdale.

 So, while this song doesn’t mention PA, it’s certainly written about the state.